Technical Presentation Area

 Hydro – pushing the limits in extrusion capabilities for batteries

 Mikael Marekovic Product design engineer Hydro Extrusion Europe GERMANY

 The growing demand for batteries is being driven by the growing demand for BEVs (cars and ferries).
 Heat dissipation is critical to protect sensitive electric components and obtain a long lifespan from the battery pack.
 The challenge is to achieve a heat dissipation performance for power densities from 3.5kW/m² upwards and at the same time decrease the overall size and weight of the heat exchangers to ensure the maximum reach of the ferry.

 Speedgoat – real-time simulation and testing in marine applications

 The presentation will explain how to rapidly real-time test using a Speedgoat-MathWorks real-time solution to apply controller prototyping or hardware-in-the-loop simulations.
-It will begin with an introduction about the quickest method to real-time testing using hardware from a desktop simulation stage.
+It will begin with an introduction to the quickest method of real-time testing using hardware from a desktop simulation stage.
 It will then explain how to use controller prototyping to decrease the amount of time spent on development or hardware-in-the-loop simulations to lower costs and reduce risks, using an example of a power electronics control and battery management system hardware-in-the-loop testing.